So you want to build your own furniture? And get exactly what you want? Potentially saving tons of retail?

 Ask an associate if the store does complimentary cuts.
 Take advantage of this for a first project if you don't have access to a saw at home.
 If not, you gotta get a saw.

 4. Cutting Boards.
 Depending on the project, you are going to need a saw.
 Instead of splurging on an expensive compound miter saw (start saving, you will want this saw) for the first project, purchase either a jigsaw or a round or circular saw.

 Jigsaw.
 This is a jigsaw, and it's primarily used for cutting shapes out of wood.
 But it could be used to cut straight lines too.
 However, a jigsaw is difficult to get precise cuts with.
 Jigsaws start at $25.
-I think a jigsaw is less intimidating than the circular saw.
+Many first time builders consider a jigsaw less intimidating than the circular saw.

 - Circular Saw.
 This is a circular saw.
 It is used for making long straight cuts.
 It can also be used for making short straight cuts with more precision than a jigsaw.
 Circular saws start at $50.
 Purchase this saw if you intend to make a lot of plywood cuts.